Lesson video

 A necklace was also found made of amber and glass.

-Amber is hardened resin from ancient trees, which has been preserved as a fossil over time and was not found naturally in Anglo-Saxon Britain.
+Amber is hardened resin from ancient trees, which has been preserved as a fossil over time, and was not found naturally in Anglo-Saxon Britain.

 This means that the necklace and brooch both contain materials from far away countries.

-Therefore, the grave is thought to have belonged to a very important woman who may even have been gifted the items by the King of Kent.
+As these items contained expensive and precious metals, they would've been very valuable in Anglo-Saxon England, therefore the grave is thought to have belonged to a very important woman who may even have been gifted the items by the King of Kent.

 This evidence shows that women could have had a very high status in Anglo-Saxon society.